Particular/docs.particular.net/transports/upgrades/rabbitmq-6to7.md

 ## Configuration Options

-The RabbitMQ Transport configuration options that have not been changed have been moved to the `RabbitMQTransport` class.
+The RabbitMQ transport configuration options that have not been changed have been moved to the `RabbitMQTransport` class.
 See the following table for further information:

 | Version 6 configuration option | Version 7 configuration option |
 | --- | --- |